 The Evangelical theme of “spiritual warfare” is placed in the forefront.
 It’s a war against these Satanic Illuminati Zionist Elite and the Christian public.
 Conspiracy theories often are mixed in with New Age communities, creating a dualistic paradigm of good versus evil and truth versus deception.
 Just as I have seen so many conspiracy theorists slowly turn into alt-right advocates, I have also seen so many friends that were into New Age spirituality start buying into the propaganda of conspiracy theories and eventually convert to Christianity in their “realization” of the spiritual battle going on.
+The Evangelical paranoia of the “Mark of the Beast” has slowly merged with a paranoia about microchipping and vaccination.
 The Illuminati theories are nothing more than Satanic Panic and Witch Hunts, something we should be wiser than falling for.

 Conspiracy theories divert attention from issues that need real social justice, real protest, and real opposition into fighting against everything in the world as part of the monumental conspiracy, which becomes overwhelming and quickly renders the believer feeling powerless.
 I believe that powerlessness is what makes someone latch onto conspiracy theories, to begin with.
 Thinking that the horrible things that are occurring in the world are some global plan, helps one to not take responsibility for these issues or realize their own role within it and changing it.
 English writer and occultist Alan Moore sums up the situation perfectly: